flybywiresim/website/src/posts/development_notam-2022-02.md

 ---

 [![ata-22-ksea-16R-H_RA](/img/notam-images/feb2022-series/systems/KSEA_16R_H_RA.svg)](/img/notam-images/feb2022-series/systems/KSEA_16R_H_RA.svg)
-*KSEA 16R Radio Altimeter*
+*KSEA 16R Radio altimeter*

 ---

 [![ata-22-ksea-16R-H_RA](/img/notam-images/feb2022-series/systems/KSEA_16R_Wall.png)](/img/notam-images/feb2022-series/systems/KSEA_16R_Wall.png)
-*KSEA 16R Terrain Profile around Runway threshold*
+*KSEA 16R Terrain profile around runway threshold*

 ---

 [![ata-22-ksea-16R-H_RA](/img/notam-images/feb2022-series/systems/KSEA_16R_Slope.png)](/img/notam-images/feb2022-series/systems/KSEA_16R_Slope.png)
-*KSEA 16R Runway Slope*
+*KSEA 16R Runway slope*

 As mentioned, one of the challenges for the flare is the slope of the runway.
 Due to this potential slope, it's not enough to bring the vertical speed in relation to the air to the target value.
 Important is to get the vertical speed relative to the ground to the target landing rate.
 The only way to do this reliably is to use a radio altimeter.
 This is also the reason why this device is so essential for an Autoland.